M3 Series Mac mini will be skipped over for new M4 Series

 I would generally advise to not get too tied up in the minutiae of benchmarks, but they are useful for relative comparisons of processors.
 It is worth noting that no M Series processors are slouches.
 Some more than others, but all of them are a noticeable improvement over the Intel processors in previous generation Macs.

 That said, the Mac mini M4/M4 Pro is not out yet, we do not know exactly how it will perform.
+It is however, relatively easy to approximate as a clear improvement to its predecessors.

 It should go without saying, but I’m gonna say it anyway.
 M Series has been out since November 2020.
 I think it’s crazy that any DAW or plugin should have issues or still be running on Rosetta emulation, but not everyone listens to me.
 Do your homework!